Zuehlke/software-engineering-corner/drafts/angular-feature-toggles.md

 While feature flags can add flexibility and support gradual rollouts or A/B testing, they also bring extra complexity—and, if not handled carefully, can cause issues.
 But when used with clear guidelines, they can help teams experiment and adapt more easily without constant redeployments.

+I hope this guide helps you create a more adaptable and resilient Angular application.
+Let me know about your experiences with feature flags in the comments.

 <iframe src="https://stackblitz.com/edit/stackblitz-starters-6zh7dxms?embed=1&file=src%2Fmain.ts" width="100%" height="400"></iframe>